Selection Methods: Separate Application 10-20 April 2026

 The Letter of Motivation, Portfolio and Admissions Pre-assignment must be uploaded in the online application form at Studyinfo no later than 28 January 2026 at 15:00 pm Finnish time.
 Material submitted after the deadline will not be considered.

-To be invited to participate in the entrance exam, you must have passed the pre-assignments with a combined minimum score of 25 out of 50 points, and pass the eligibility check.
+To be invited to participate in the entrance exam, you must have passed the pre-task with a combined minimum score of 25 out of 50 points, and pass the eligibility check.

 1. Letter of Motivation